Check out some of the impact my work has had.

 I’ve shared lessons from my work on panels for the Education Writers Association, The Association of LGBTQ+ Journalists, Advance Local, and the Associated Collegiate Press.

-I also regularly partner with other Texas media outlets to share my reporting — I’ve been a guest on the Texas Tribune’s TribCast, City Cast Houston, Houston Public Media, Texas Standard and more.
+I also regularly partner with other media outlets to share my reporting — I’ve been a guest on the Texas Tribune’s TribCast, Civic Media, City Cast Houston, Houston Public Media, Texas Standard and more.

-My work often calls community members to action to advocate for change or for a solution to an issue.
+My work often encourages community members or leaders to action to advocate for change or a solution.

 A few examples:

-My work brought together nearly a dozen residents in an underserved community who rallied for a better solution to their flooding woes.
+My work brought together nearly a dozen residents in a low-income neighborhood who rallied for a better solution to their flooding woes.

 It armed students with information about budget cuts at their schools, which led a student to form a student advocacy group.
 He told me, “you were just as much a part of the movement as I was.
 Your reporting means a lot to our community.”